ShengYun-Peng/CSE6242-Project/README.md

 3. Click the "Click to View Twitter" button in the top right corner to view the Twitter Visualization.
 Then click the "Back" button to return the COVID Visualization.

-4. Package
+4. Packages

+* [globe.gl](https://github.com/vasturiano/globe.gl): provides data visualization layers on a 3-dimensional globe in a spherical projection

-[d3-cloud plugin](https://github.com/jasondavies/d3-cloud): provides the layout, font size, rotation and other useful feature, to generate fancy word clouds
+* [d3-cloud plugin](https://github.com/jasondavies/d3-cloud): provides the layout, font size, rotation and other useful feature, to generate fancy word clouds